-This document is meant to be a guide for general operations of the Vernonia School District and student expectations.
+This document is meant to be a guide for student behavior in the Vernonia School District.
 While it is meant to be comprehensive, it cannot be all inclusive.
 No student handbook can anticipate every circumstance or question about every one of our procedures.
 Further, there may be situations where the need arises for us to revise, add, or cancel procedures.
 Therefore, the district reserves the right to add new procedures, and to change or cancel existing procedures at any time.
 The handbook will be reviewed and updated annually.